Secret Ingredient Italian Meatballs

 A white bowl with red sauce and Italian meatballs over spaghetti in it.
 The bowl is sitting on a wooden board with a gray napkin, shredded cheese, and fresh herbs arranged around it.

-I’m so happy to finally be sharing my family recipe for perfect Italian meatballs!
-This recipe is super special, and one that my family has always served for special occasions.
+I’m so happy to share my family recipe for perfect Italian meatballs finally!
+This recipe is super special, one my family has always served for special occasions.

-In my family, we have two women who are the queens of making meatballs – my mom and my Aunt Stephanie.
-So when making this recipe, we decided to take inspiration from both of their methods and form it into one.
+In my family, two women are the queens of making meatballs – my mom and my Aunt Stephanie.
+So, when making this recipe, we decided to take inspiration from both of their methods and form it into one.

 The results are perfect and truly melt in your mouth!
-We’re also sharing our secret Italian ingredient that makes all the difference in accomplishing tender and juicy Italian meatballs.
+We also share our secret Italian ingredient that makes all the difference in accomplishing tender and juicy Italian meatballs.

 The Secret to Italian Meatballs

-The secret to delicious Italian meatballs all comes down to the type of cheese and meat you use!
+The secret to delicious Italian meatballs is the type of cheese and meat you use!

 For the cheese, we use two types of cheese – fresh Parmigiano Reggiano and ricotta cheese.
 The ricotta is creamy in consistency and adds a ton of moisture to the meatballs – making it my family’s biggest kept secret for perfectly tender Italian meatballs!
-Using fresh parmesan (not pre-shredded) is also incredibly important as it has a lot more moisture than pre-shredded parmesan.
+Fresh parmesan (not pre-shredded) is also incredibly important, as it has much more moisture than pre-shredded parmesan.

-The best meat to use for meatballs – using both ground beef and pork add flavor and another layer of tenderness to the meatballs.
-We also love to add veal to them too, which is very traditional in Italian meatballs.
+The best meat to use for meatballs is ground beef and pork, which add flavor and add another layer of tenderness to the meatballs.
+We also love to add veal to them, which is very traditional in Italian meatballs.
 If you’d like to use veal in this recipe, you can do 50% beef, 25% veal, and 25% pork.

 Key ingredients

-Below you’ll find the full list of ingredients you need to make this recipe!
+Below is the full list of ingredients you need to make this recipe!

 Pork and beef: The recipe uses 50% beef and 50% pork as the base.